 Tdap is a vaccine that includes protection from three diseases: tetanus, diphtheria, and pertussis (whooping cough).
 It may be given to children, teens, or adults.
 You may need a booster jab later.

-The Tdap vaccine is a combination booster shot.
-It protects preteens and adults against three diseases: tetanus, diphtheria, and pertussis (or whooping cough).
+The Tdap vaccine is a combination vaccine.
+It protects preteens and adults against three diseases: tetanus, diphtheria, and pertussis (whooping cough).

 Tetanus and diphtheria are rare in the United States today, but whooping cough continues to spread.

 Tdap stands for tetanus (T), diphtheria, (D), and acellular pertussis (aP).
 The Tdap vaccine became available in 2005 for older children and adults.
 Before 2005, there was no pertussis vaccine for anybody over 6 years of age.

 Tdap is different than the DTaP vaccine (diphtheria, tetanus, and whooping cough), which is given to infants and children in five doses, starting at 2 months of age.
 Tdap is only for those above age 7.

 Nope.
 Diphtheria, pertussis, and tetanus vaccines aren’t live vaccinations.